 Sciaenidae

 Drums – Small to large in size with a gently to steeply sloping dorsal head profile.
-The body may be short and deep to moderately elongate.
+Body short and deep to moderately elongate.
 All have pores on the snout and chin, a bony flap above the gill opening, and lateral-line scales that extend onto the caudal fin.
-The first dorsal fin is short-based an usually continuous with a long-based second dorsal fin (Kells and Carpenter 2011).
+First dorsal fin short-based and usually continuous with a long-based second dorsal fin (Kells and Carpenter 2011).

 Bairdiella chrysoura – Silver Perch